abreits/amqp-ts/README.md

 What's new    <a name="whatsnew"></a>
 ----------

-### version 0.9.4
+### version 0.9.4 & 0.9.5

  - small code cleanup: defined default optional parameter values in typescript
- - fixed a bug when publishing a message to an exchange after a reconnect
+ - fixed a few bugs when publishing a message to an exchange after a disconnect/reconnect

 ### version 0.9.3